 Conclusion

-The research demonstrates the role that allotments play in making low-income areas ‘just green enough’ (Curran & Hamilton, 2012; 2017; Rigolon et al., 2020).
+The research demonstrates the role that allotments play in making low-income areas ‘just green enough’ (Curran & Hamilton, 2017; Rigolon et al., 2020).
+Rigolon et al., (2020) suggest that green spaces need to be developed in a way which engages and employs local people to prevent the effects of green gentrification and make these areas ‘just green enough’.
 As allotments link directly with the communities they are connected to, these spaces can be appropriate greenspaces which do not negatively impact the local area.
 Furthermore, the analysis suggests these spaces are beneficial for individual well-being and provide a safe and private place to retreat to for poor mental health and a sense of relaxation and calm.
-Beyond this, in line with the meaning pathway to nature connectedness (Lumber et al., 2017), the allotments also offer a space where people nurture more meaningful wellbeing benefits through a sense of empowerment, by having agency over self and space, and a connection with identity.
+Beyond this, in line with the meaning pathway to nature connectedness (Lumber et al., 2017), the allotments also offer a space where people nurture meaningful, or personally important, wellbeing benefits through a sense of empowerment, by having agency over self and space and a connection with identity.
 Additionally, allotments were found to be spaces of social connection whereby tenants can form CoPs (Wenger, 1999) and develop a sense of belonging.
 In this way, the findings suggest that allotment gardening embodies human motivation in line with SDT (Deci & Ryan, 2002).
 However, this project was limited in the demographic sample of the participant group with the participants largely being from a white ethnic background.
+However, as the demographic of Nottingham is 65.9% white (ONS, 2021), this sample may be reflective of the local area.
+Additionally, while the ethnographic approach used allowed for a greater level of context to the participants’ experiences and aided the rapport building process, the limited time the researcher had to dedicate to volunteering meant the project only captured a partial account of the experiences of people who use the site.
+St Ann’s allotments also offers space for a multitude of support groups who use the site and their experiences may not be reflected within the data.
 Future research in this area could therefore turn the focus towards different demographic groups who use the allotment site to gain an understanding of the experience of individuals from a more diverse ethnic sample.
 Additionally, exploring the experience of local children and young people who use the space could foster understandings of the benefits of growing up in a low-income area with access to high quality greenspace.

 References